 SLNB should be performed prior to wide excision of the primary melanoma to ensure accurate lymphatic mapping.
 If metastatic melanoma is detected, a complete lymph node dissection (CLND) can be performed in a second procedure.
 Patients can be considered for a CLND if the sentinel node(s) is microscopically or macroscopically positive.(1-5)

 Systemic Adjuvant Treatment of Stage III Melanoma

 Systemic therapy is any treatment directed at destroying cancer cells throughout the body.
-It is important to understand that many patients with stage III melanoma are at high risk for disease recurrence because undetectable cancer cells referred to as micrometastases may have already broken away from the primary cancer and traveled through the lymph and blood system to other locations in the body.
-The delivery of systemic cancer treatment following surgery is referred to as “adjuvant” therapy and improves survival.6,7,8
+Many patients with stage III melanoma are at high risk for disease recurrence because undetectable cancer cells referred to as micrometastases have already broken away from the primary cancer and traveled through the lymph and blood system to other locations in the body.
+The delivery of systemic cancer treatment following surgery is referred to as “adjuvant” therapy.
+(6,7,8)

-Adjuvant treatment of stage III melanoma with newer precision cancer medicines and immunotherapy drugs have rapidly become the standard of care because they delay the time to cancer recurrence and prolong survival.
-Patients should discuss the role of genomic testing for determining the best therapy to be used.
+Adjuvant treatment of stage III melanoma with newer precision cancer medicines and immunotherapy drugs is the standard of care because they delay the time to cancer recurrence and prolong survival.

 Precision cancer medicines that target the genetic makeup of the cancer and immuno-oncology (drugs that use your immune system to help fight cancer) improve the outcomes of individuals with melanoma when compared with traditional chemotherapy.
 These therapies are designed to target the cancer cells while minimizing damage to normal, healthy cells.
-The ability to test a patient’s cancer for unique biomarkers that can identify differences at the genetic level, and to make treatment decisions based on those differences, is the hallmark of precision medicine.
+Genomic testing of a patient’s cancer for unique biomarkers can identify differences at the genetic level, and determine which precision medicine is best.

 BRAF & MEK Kinase Inhibitors